 One of the byproducts of domestication of dogs has been that a dog’s diet has become less like its wild wolf ancestors and more humanlike.
 Dogs are not strictly carnivores like their wild ancestors.
 They are more omnivores.
-The average diet of dogs is approximately a quarter protein.
-The digestive system of dogs has not really caught up to the the variety that now makes up the average dog’s diet.
+The average diet of dogs is approximately a quarter of protein.
+The digestive system of dogs has not really caught up to the variety that now makes up the average dog’s diet.
 It is not unusual for dogs of certain breeds to have allergies to wheat, soy, and other grains (calling for a grain-free diet).
 Canine digestive enzymes can help dogs process parts of the diet that the biology has not quite caught up with yet.

 How to add digestive enzymes to dog food?